Have you been injured? you may have a case.

 To ensure that you get the medical care and legal compensation you are entitled to, you should follow these steps on what to do if you are suffering from them:

-1. Get examined by your doctor immediately: Time is of the essence when it comes to properly diagnosing and documenting any headache after a crash.
+1. Get examined by your doctor immediately: Time is of the essence when it comes to properly diagnosing and documenting any headache after a car accident.
 The sooner a person’s doctor knows that a person is suffering from one, the sooner he or she can begin receiving the necessary medical care to get them back on the road to good health.
-Just as important, this also allows a treating doctor to rule in or rule out other potentially serious injuries, such as traumatic brain injury.
-Finally, as this injury is often an important symptom of a brain injury, early documentation of one can help if an insurance company later refuses to pay for necessary medical care because a diagnosis was made weeks or months afterward.
+Just as important, this also allows a treating doctor to rule in or rule out other potentially serious injuries, such as traumatic brain injury

 2. Don’t “tough it out”: No matter how much you hope they will get better, they could be a symptom of something more serious if it is not treated promptly and properly.

-3. Talk to an attorney who is experienced at helping people suffering from a headache after a car accident: They can use a car accident settlement calculator to help you evaluate what your case may be worth, and can help to make sure you are receiving the necessary treatment and care to make the best recovery possible.
+3. Talk to an attorney who is experienced at helping people suffering from this ailment after a crash: They can use a settlement calculator to help you evaluate what your case may be worth, and can help to make sure you are receiving the necessary treatment and care to make the best recovery possible.
 Additionally, an experienced auto accident attorney will be able to advise you on how to notify your insurance company so that your injury is included in your claim for auto No-Fault insurance benefits.

 4. Tell your auto insurance company about them: Be sure to include your headaches in your application for No-Fault benefits, which is also referred to as your “written notice of injury” – which must be given to your No-Fault auto insurance company “within 1 year after the accident.”
 (MCL 500.3145(1) and (4))